RetroReversing/retroReversing/categories/consoles/PC.md

 So grab your keyboard and mouse, and get ready to dive into the exciting world of PC reverse engineering!

+---
 # DOS

 ## DOS Gaming Aspect Ratio - 320x200
 The Youtuber **Displaced Gamers** has an excellent video explaining the common DOS aspect ratio:
 <iframe width="560" height="315" src="https://www.youtube.com/embed/YvckyWxHAIw" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+---
+## 32-bit DOS Applications
+<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/EDl9qBZ9Bb0?controls=0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+The video discusses the 640k memory limitation of DOS and why many DOS games require more than 1MB of memory.
+The 16-bit x86 architecture used a trick to address up to one megabyte of memory, which became a limitation as software became more complicated.
+DOS extenders were developed to allow 32-bit memory access with almost no performance penalty, enabling 32-bit games to run on 16-bit MS-DOS.
+DOS extenders were based on the DPMI specification, providing larger memory access and multitasking capabilities.
+Developers only needed to know how to use the correct DOS external functions when mode switching was necessary.
+The use of DOS extenders extended the lifespan of MS-DOS and its legacy is engraved into the memory of classic DOS games, which shaped the video game industry.

 ---
 ## DOS Game Modding